MorphiNet: A Graph Subdivision Network for Adaptive Bi-ventricle Surface Reconstruction: Method

-where $v$ is vertices with the i-th anatomical label in $\hat{\mathcal{M}}$ and $p$ is the points' position in $\mathcal{P}^{\prime}$ extracted from the ground truth segmentation corresponding to that anatomical label; ${a}_{ij}$ and ${b}_{ij}$ are the ``outside'' angles in the two triangles connecting vertex $v_i$ and its neighbouring vertex $v_j$, and $A_i$ is the sum of the areas of all triangles containing vertex $v_i$, implemented using \texttt{chamfer\_distance} and \texttt{mesh\_laplacian\_smoothing} from PyTorch3D \cite{ravi2020accelerating}.
+where $v$ is vertices with the i-th anatomical label in $\hat{\mathcal{M}}$ and $p$ is the points' position in $\mathcal{P}^{\prime}$ extracted from the ground truth segmentation corresponding to that anatomical label; ${a}_{ij}$ and ${b}_{ij}$ are the ``outside'' angles in the two triangles connecting vertex $v_i$ and its neighboring vertices $v_j$, and $A_i$ is the sum of the areas of all triangles containing vertex $v_i$, implemented using \texttt{chamfer\_distance} and \texttt{mesh\_laplacian\_smoothing} from PyTorch3D \cite{ravi2020accelerating}.